 (19) You apply for a permit to operate a child-care operation, and your permit to operate a child-care operation in another state was revoked;

-(20) You apply for a permit to operate a child-care operation, and your permit to operate was revoked, suspended, or terminated by another Texas state agency as outlined in Chapter 531, Subchapter W (relating to Adverse Licensing, Listing, or Registration Decisions);
+(20) You apply for a permit to operate a child-care operation, and your permit to operate was revoked, suspended, or terminated by another Texas state agency as outlined in Texas Government Code, Chapter 531, Subchapter W (relating to Adverse Licensing, Listing, or Registration Decisions);

 (21) You apply for a permit to operate a child-care operation and:

-(A) You fail to comply with public notice and hearing requirements as set forth in §745.277 of this title (relating to What will happen if I fail to comply with public notice and hearing requirements?); or
+(A) You fail to comply with public notice and hearing requirements as set forth in §745.277 of this chapter (relating to What will happen if I fail to comply with public notice and hearing requirements?); or

-(B) The results of the public hearing meet one of the criteria set forth in §745.279 of this title (relating to How may the results of a public hearing affect my application for a permit or a request to amend my permit?);
+(B) The results of the public hearing meet one of the criteria set forth in §745.340(b) of this chapter (relating to What factors will we consider when evaluating an application for a permit?);

 (22) You operate a child-care operation, and that operation discharges or retaliates against an employee, client, resident, or other person because the person or someone on behalf of the person files a complaint, presents a grievance, or otherwise provides in good faith, information relating to the misuse of restraint or seclusion at the operation;

-(23) A reason set forth in Human Resources Code, §42.078;
+(23) A reason set forth in Texas Human Resources Code, §42.078;

-(24) A failure to pay an administrative penalty under Human Resources Code, §42.078;
+(24) A failure to pay an administrative penalty under Texas Human Resources Code, §42.078;

 (25) A failure to follow conditions or restrictions placed on a person's presence at an operation; or

-(26) During the application process you were exempt from the public notice and hearing requirements by §745.273(c) of this title (relating to Which residential child-care operations must meet the public notice and hearing requirements?), but you never provide or cease to provide trafficking victim services and do not meet the public notice and hearing requirements.
+(26) During the application process you were exempt from the public notice and hearing requirements by §745.273(b) of this chapter (relating to Which residential child-care operations must meet the public notice and hearing requirements?), but you never provide or cease to provide trafficking victim services and do not meet the public notice and hearing exemption requirements.

 §745.8607.
 How will Licensing decide which type of enforcement action to recommend or impose?

 We decide to recommend or impose enforcement actions based upon our assessment of the following:

-(1) The severity of the deficiency;
+(1) The severity of the deficiency, including whether the deficiency involved the abuse or neglect or resulted in the death or near fatal injury of a child;

 (2) Whether the deficiency has been repeated;

+(3) Whether there is a repetition or pattern of deficiencies;

-(3) Whether the deficiency can be corrected;
+(4) Whether the deficiency can be corrected;